COVID RULES – AS OF MAY 14,2021

 - Use all Avon Trail sections during daylight hours only.

-It is important to follow the COVID RULES and AVON TRAIL USERS CODE when hiking all sections of the Avon Trail.
 Please show respect to the landowners of the fields and woodlots by observing the Avon Trail guide rules for public use.

 Please respect the Trail Users Code: